M-o-a-T/venusian/README.md

 The Venus subsystem uses a session DBUS, not the system's.

-They run as a "venus" user, not root.
+Its programs run as the user "venus", not root.

-The Venus system does *not* run inside a chroot environment, container, or whatever.
+The Venus system does *not* run inside a chroot environment or a container.

 ### OpenEmbedded libraries

-Venus binaries is an `armhf` system and thus uses `/lib/ld-linux-armhf.so.3` as its ELF loader.
+Venus is an `armhf` system; its binaries thus use `/lib/ld-linux-armhf.so.3` as their ELF loader.

-The Venusian assumes that its host is not an `armhf` system (Raspberry Pi 3 and 4 run in 64-bit mode under Debian) and thus doesn't need to run any other `armhf` binaries.
+The Venusian assumes that its host is not an `armhf` system and doesn't need to run any other `armhf` binaries.

 The Venusian hijacks this loader by patching the `/lib` and `/usr/lib` strings that define its library search path, to `/v/l/` and `/v/u/lib` respectively.
 Appropriate symlinks then ensure that the Venus binaries use Venus libraries.

+This means that your root directory will gain `/v` and `/data` entries.
+Sorry about that; ways around this problem are being investigated.

+We also need to add two symlinks to `/usr/lib` (`gconv` and `fonts`) to convince `vedirect` and `gui` to not crash.
+These should not exist on modern Debian systems.

+NB: Raspberry Pi 3 and higher use `arm64` under Debian; The Venusian works on them.

 #### Alternate solution

-If you do need to run non-Venus `armhf` binaries, we could alternately patch all Venus binaries so they use a patched loader that's located somewhere else.
+If you do need to run non-Venus `armhf` binaries, we could alternately modify the Venus binaries so their loader is in `/v/l/` instead of `/lib/`.

 Feel free to supply a script that does this.

 ### Venusian user